kannanvijayan-zz/Thoughts/binjs_part1.md

 will be at around 4x faster than the text encoding.

 This property applies in general to most binary-encoded data.
-It's structured much more closely to the machine's native representations of things, and thus is much faster for a program to convert into a usable internal form.
+It's structured much more closely to the machine's native representations of data, and thus is much faster for a program to convert into a usable internal form.

 ### Reason 2